ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ### How to fix 404 errors

-While some people suggest using a Javascript redirection on 404 page, that’s a terrible solution - it will not help in recovering your Google rank because the server is still going to send HTTP 404 back to users' browsers or Google crawler.
+While some people suggest using a JavaScript redirection on 404 page, that’s a terrible solution - it will not help in recovering your Google rank because the server is still going to send HTTP 404 back to users' browsers or Google crawler.